 NYC Half Course Strategy 2021 and why it’s so tricky

 How are you going to pace yourself keeping in mind the golden rule of every race of “not going out too fast” when after tackling the first hill at mile 1 the following part of the race up to Manhattan Bridge is pretty much all downhill?
 How do you get the endorphins and your adrenaline under control?
-One main part of the NYC Half course strategy 2019 is to go by effort at the beginning of the race and totally focus on yourself.
+One main part of the NYC Half course strategy 2019 is to go by an effort at the beginning of the race and totally focus on yourself.
 Here’s how that works:

 Focussing on effort not pace is key